fricciardi/datetime2/DESCRIPTION.md

 * Implementation of the part of the Unicode Locale Database concerned with dates and times.
-* Interface with other Python modules or inclusion of their functionalities in its submodules.
+* Interface with other Python modules or inclusion of their functionalities in submodules.

-These objectives are very long term ones, which I am setting because it is important to establish a direction for the project.
+These objectives are very long term ones, which I am setting because I think it is important to establish a direction for the project.
 Do not expect to see them implemented in initial versions of the module, even if you will be able to see traces of them early.